HOW TO BUY AN ELEPHANT BIKE

 While you wait for your bike, figure out what color you want.

 Elephants are powder-coated.
-Glen’s powder coater always has four colors: black, red, orange, and yellow.
+Our powder coater always has two colors: black and white.

 Glen will carefully pack your bike and ship it to you.
 Or you can pick it up from his shop in Spokane.